FY2017 Financial Report

-Fiscal year 2016 (July 1, 2015-June 30, 2016) marked another year of strong financial performance, improved patient satisfaction and recognition of excellence in patient care and quality, education and research.
-Rush continued to experience consistent operating profitability and growth in revenues, while maintaining liquidity.
-The financial performance has allowed Rush to continue to make improvements within clinical programs and quality of care.
+Fiscal year 2017 (July 1, 2016 - June 30, 2017) marked another year of strong financial performance, improved patient satisfaction, and recognition of excellence in patient care and quality, education and research.
+Rush continued to experience consistent operating profitability, growth in revenues and continued liquidity.
+This financial performance has allowed Rush University Medical Center and its subsidiaries (referred to below as “Rush”) to continue to make improvements within clinical programs and quality of care.

-Operating income, one of the most important sources of funding for Rush, was $74 million during FY2016, which reflects an operating margin of 4.1 percent.
-For the 12th consecutive year, this operating performance exceeded Rush’s financial targets, which have an underlying objective of achieving a return that will allow the institution to invest to fund future obligations and reinvest in our facilities and core activities of patient care, research, education and community engagement.
-Rush’s unrestricted cash and investments, a measure of liquidity, totaled $864 million as of June 30, 2016.
-The consistency of the balance sheet and liquidity has become even more important with the challenging health care environment and the competitive Chicago-area market.
+Operating income, one of the most important sources of funding for Rush, was $70 million during FY2017, which reflects an operating margin of 3.1 percent.
+In addition Rush had strong investment returns due to favorable market conditions, achieving $46 million in nonoperating income.
+The FY2017 total net income of $105 million is the second highest recorded net income ever for Rush.
+It exceeded Rush’s financial targets, which have an underlying objective of achieving a return that will allow the institution to invest and fund future obligations as well as to reinvest in our facilities and core activities of patient care, research, education and community service.
+Rush’s unrestricted cash and investments, a measure of liquidity, totaled $865 million as of June 30, 2017.
+The consistency of the balance sheet and liquidity has become even more important with the challenging health care environment and the competitive Chicago area market.

 Patient care continues to be at the center of Rush’s mission.
-Through our investments in clinical programs and demonstrated quality of care, Rush has established itself as a local and national leader in health care.
-Rush is currently ranked fifth among more than 100 academic medical centers by Vizient’s Quality Leadership Award (formerly known as University HealthSystem Consortium).
+Through its investments in clinical programs and demonstrated quality of care, Rush has established itself as a local and national leader in health care.
+Rush is currently ranked fourth among more than 100 academic medical centers by Vizient’s Quality Leadership Award.
 The award evaluates hospitals on the basis of mortality, effectiveness, safety, patient centeredness and equity of care.
-In addition, the Centers for Medicare and Medicaid Services, or CMS, continues to recognize Rush as one of its highest-rated hospitals in Chicago.
-Rush is also the highest-rated academic medical center within the city of Chicago.
-The rating is based on ongoing CMS surveys of patients regarding their experiences.
+In addition the Centers for Medicare and Medicaid Services, or CMS, continues to recognize Rush as one of the highest rated hospitals in Chicago with its rating system.
+As of December 2017, Rush is the only Chicago area academic medical center to receive a five-star rating.
+The rating is based on ongoing CMS surveys of patient experiences.

 Rush remains committed to supporting the communities we serve, including Chicago's West Side.
-In total Rush provided nearly $309 million in community benefits during FY2016.
-Included within that total, Rush provided $210 million in unreimbursed care to our patients.
-Rush also financially supports the education of the next generation of physicians, nurses and allied health professionals, as well as the cost of research that is in excess of external funding received.
+Rush is investing over $6 million over the next three years in organizations that are working to revitalize neighborhoods on the West Side of Chicago.
+These investments are part of Rush’s broader endeavor to be an anchor of better health for residents of Chicago’s West Side by improving the economic health of these neighborhoods.
+In total Rush provided $335 million in community benefits during FY2017.
+Included within that total, Rush provided $233 million in unreimbursed care to our patients.
+Rush also financially supports the education of the next generation of physicians, nurses and allied health professionals and supports the cost of research in excess of external funding received.

-Rush has recently entered into the initial stages of a long-term strategic plan, which includes new developments on campus as well as other offsite investments that focus on the ongoing shift to ambulatory services.
-Rush opened its first significant offsite campus investment with Rush River North in April 2016, an ambulatory development in Chicago’s River North neighborhood.
-Rush will be making other significant offsite investments in Oak Brook, Illinois, and Chicago’s South Loop over the next several years.
-Rush has also announced plans to open the Rush Center for Advanced Health Care, a new building on our main campus in 2020.
-The addition is a 500,000-square-foot ambulatory care building that will consolidate outpatient services in one convenient location and enhance the patient experience.
+Rush is in the midst of a long-term strategic plan, which includes new developments on campus as well as other offsite investments that focus on the ongoing shift to outpatient services.
+Rush continues to see strong volumes in its first significant offsite campus investment with Rush River North, an outpatient development in Chicago’s River North neighborhood that opened in April 2016.
+Rush has also started construction on two significant offsite developments focusing on outpatient care in Oak Brook and South Loop, both planning to open in FY2019.
+Rush is continuing to develop plans for the Rush Center for Advanced Health Care on its main campus, which is expected to open in FY2022.
+The expansion is a 500,000-square-foot building that will consolidate outpatient services and significantly improve the patient experience.

-The health care environment faces many difficult challenges ahead.
-With the transition in the presidential administration, the state budget crisis here in Illinois and the competitive Chicago market, the uncertainty in the health care industry presents growing challenges to health care providers.
-Despite these challenges, Rush is well-positioned to achieve our aspirational goals projected over the next decade.
+As we have seen over the last several years, the health care environment continues to encounter many difficult challenges.
+With the consistent shrinking margins health care providers face, unfavorable tax reform to not-for-profit organizations, the state budget crisis here in Illinois and the competitive Chicago market, there is a significant amount of uncertainty in the health care industry.
+Despite this, Rush is well-positioned to achieve our aspirational goals projected over the next decade.
 By maintaining our financial strength in the years to come, Rush has a bright future in continuing to pursue our mission and achieve our vision of becoming the leading health system in the region and nationally recognized for transforming health care.